-7. Monitoring and review, policy into practice.
+Monitoring and review, policy into practice

-We will review this policy as required.
+We will review this policy at least once every two years.
 We will also review the policy if incidents occur that suggest the need for review.
 This policy will be reviewed and monitored by the WAT Curriculum and Standards Committee.